 The Nutcracker by Hilton Head Dance Theatre

 Don’t miss Hilton Head Dance Theatre’s production of The Nutcracker!
 A Crescendo event, this show is sure to put you in the holiday spirit!
+Catch it each November on Hilton Head.
 Learn more here.

 Shelter Cove Harbour & Marina

 Shelter Cove Harbour & Marina has their annual “Light Up the Harbour” event from late November through New Year’s Eve.
 Kids will be able to take photos with Santa and share their Christmas wishes!
 There will be additional kids’ activities and holiday music as well.
 Then, after dark, the Harbour will light up with decorated boats and other Christmas decorations around Shelter Cove Harbour & Marina.
 Learn more here.